r-a-h/lattinscider.com/index.md

 ![Selene and Calypso](images/goats_20200311.jpg =600x390)

-They are two very adorable and friendly goats who always want attention.
+Selene and Calypso are two very adorable and friendly Nubian goats who always want attention.
 Be careful, they stand on the fence and reach their necks out!

 ### Plant Starts Available in April